microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/shiftpreferences.md

 ---
 title: "shiftPreferences resource type"
-description: "A shift preference is the user's availability to be assigned shifts in the schedule."
+description: "Represents a user's availability to be assigned shifts in the schedule."
 localization_priority: Normal
 author: "akumar39"
 ms.prod: "microsoft-teams"